 Pet behaviour counsellor

-Pet behaviour counsellors advise pet owners on how to deal with general control issues and problematic behaviour with their pets.
+Pet behaviour counsellors advise pet owners on how to deal with general control issues and problematic behaviour with their animals.
 If you have experience of handling and training animals, and you can develop good working relationships with their owners, this could be the job for you.

 You’ll need good communication skills and a patient approach to your work.
 You’ll also need to be tactful when offering feedback to pet owners.

 You could work with animal behaviour problems like: